-(a) Verify that reports are consistent with records;

-- (b) Verify the location, identity, quantity and composition of all nuclear material subject to safeguards under this Agreement; and - (c) Verify information on the possible causes of material unaccounted for, shipper/receiver differences and uncertainties in the book inventory.
+- (a) Verify that reports are consistent with records; - (b) Verify the location, identity, quantity and composition of all nuclear material subject to safeguards under this Agreement; and - (c) Verify information on the possible causes of material unaccounted for, shipper/receiver differences and uncertainties in the book inventory.

-Subject to the procedures laid down in Article 77, the Agency may make special inspections:
+Subject to the procedures laid down in Article 76, the Agency may make special inspections:

-- (a) In order to verify the information contained in special reports; or - (b) If the Agency considers that information made available by Austria, including explanations from Austria and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under this Agreement.
+- (a) In order to verify the information contained in special reports; or - (b) If the Agency considers that information made available by the Government of Ireland including explanations from the Government of Ireland and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under this Agreement.

-An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in Articles 78 to 82, or involves access to information or locations in addition to the access specified in Article 76 for ad hoc and routine inspections, or both.
+An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in Articles 77-81 or involves access to information or locations in addition to the access specified in Article 75 for ad hoc and routine inspections, or both.